 Hours by arrangement.
-One unit for each 5 hours on the job (or 75 hours per semester) for paid employment.
-If unpaid or volunteer work, one unit may be earned for each 4 hours of work (or 60 hours per term).
+One unit for each 75 hours on the job for paid employment.
+If unpaid or volunteer work, one unit may be earned for each 60 hours of work.

 Prerequisite: Approved application and enrollment in a minimum of 7 units including up to 3 for this course